nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-09-19-most_popular_industries_for_llcs.md

 ## Notable Trends and Patterns

-Let's look at a few of the significant trends we've noticed in the data and shed some light on the driving forces behind why so many entreprenurs prefer these industries when starting their very own LLCs.
+Let's look at a few of the significant trends we've noticed in the data and shed some light on the driving forces behind why so many entreprenurs prefer these trades when starting their very own LLCs.

 ### Evolving Retail Landscape